 The series had 2 quickly released and popular follow-ups to the original, Myth II: Soulblighter, published in 1998 and Myth III: The Wolf Age, published in 2001

 Total Annihilation is another real-time strategy video game, made by Cavedog Entertainment.
-The game released on September 26, 1997, for Windows and Mac OS by GT Interactive.
+The game was released on September 26, 1997, for Windows and Mac OS by GT Interactive.

 It has quite the story for an RTS.
 The game revolves around a galaxy in the far future.
 A central body of humans and artificial intelligence, known as the Core rules the universe.

 The Core is a contraction of the word “Consciousness Repository.”
-Core allowed humans to colonize the Milky Way and revel in the peace and prosperity.
+Core allowed humans to colonize the Milky Way and revel in peace and prosperity.